-Property security will be restricted by the means of 6' fencing and heavy bamboo vegetation blocking on the sides with a locked gate in front and a man door.
+Property security will be restricted by the means of 6'-8' fencing blocking on the sides with a locked gate in front and a man door.
 Property will be adding more fencing for security.
-Security Cameras will be located two in the front and two in the back of the property to view all sides and two in the center showing the green houses.
+Security Cameras will be located two in the front and two in the back of the property to view all sides and two in the center.
 "Smile Your on Camera" sign is located on the front gate along with "No Trespassing" signs.
 Cameras are recording on motion detectors and surveillance monitoring is onsite and monitored off site.
-Property will have interior motion lights for after-hours security.
+Property will have interior motion lights for after hours security.
 Employee or owner may camp on the property during peak flowering time, three weeks before harvest to ensure extra security on site.